Chemistry Department General Information

 Course offerings (Overview)

 Chemistry 1A is offered in Fall (Four sections), Spring (2 sections) and one Summer section

 Chemistry 1B is offered once in the Summer, once in Fall and three times in the Spring.

-Chemistry 12A is offered Fall only with Chemistry 12B offered Spring only, we hope to offer a second series starting Fall 2013.
+Organic Chemistry 12A is offered Fall only (2 sections) with Chemistry 12B offered Spring only (also 2 sections).

 Chemistry 30B is offered both Fall (1 section) and Spring (two sections including one in the evening).

 Chemistry 31 is offered with multiple sections in Fall, Spring, and Summer.

 Chemistry 1A and 1B cover the traditional one-year general chemistry course, also known as freshman chemistry.
 These are rigorous courses taught at the same level as such courses are taught in the UC and CSU systems.
 Chemistry 1A has prerequisites.
 See Faqs and Courses.
 Lap top computers with digital data-logging is being used in these courses.

 Chemistry 30A and 30B constitute a one-year course in general, organic, and biological chemistry for individuals seekijng AA/AS degrees or certificates in allied health and technological fields.
 Chemistry 30A is also suitable for general education as a science course with a laboratory.

 Chemistry 12A and 12B constitute the traditional rigorous Organic Chemistry course.
 The course at Las Positas is taught at a high level so that students are highly competitive upon transfer.
 Instrumentation includes NMR (proton and carbon-13), FT-IR (Infrared Spectrometer with reflectance option), a UV-Visible Spectrophotometer, and Gas Chromatorgraphy.
 Each of these instruments is computer interfaced.
 We also have an Abbe refractometer, a polarimeter, two rotary evaporators and three digital melting point apparati.